 It is important to take this kind of situation seriously.
 Being on the receiving end of aggressive behaviour can have a serious impact.
 Talk it over with somebody you know well, like a colleague or your manager.
-If you continue to feel this way, you can always seek short-term or longerterm professional support from the psychosocial support team.
+If you continue to feel this way, you can always seek short-term or longerterm professional support from the support colleagues at Amsterdam UMC.